Teacher Education (EDTE)

 EDTE 1610.
 Foundations of PBE.
 4 Credits.

 Introduces the principles and practices of place-based education.
 Students learn to design place-based curriculum and educative materials from an interdisciplinary analysis of specific places.
-Cross-listed with: NR 1610.
+Cross-listed with: SEP 1610.
 Catamount Core: SU.

 EDTE 1990.
 Special Topics.
 1-18 Credits.